Why join the Virtual Adventure?

 -

-they drink more water and eat more fruit and veges,
+“We drink more water and eat more fruit and veges.”,

 -

-they have loads of fun with their classmates.
+“We have heaps of fun with our classmates.”.

 Follow us and never miss a thing!

-Using an interactive and engaging technology platform to connect with tamariki regardless of their location, along with motivation and encouragement from some of our most respected sporting figures and an element of fun and teamwork, the Zespri Young and Healthy Virtual Adventure having a meaningful impact on children's lives throughout Aotearoa.
+Using an interactive and engaging technology platform to connect with tamariki regardless of their location, along with motivation and encouragement from some of our most respected sporting figures and an element of fun and teamwork, the \Virtual Adventure is having a meaningful impact on children's lives throughout Aotearoa.
+NOTE: Device usage for this program is minimal at approx 2 mins per day or a few more minutes every few days to add points.

 To personalise their experience, students build their own unique avatars and then embark on a virtual tourism adventure from Madagascar to New York.
 To contribute to moving their class around the virtual course they;